Research Education & Career Development

 Rosemary Riggs, Ph.D.

-Dr. Rose Riggs, is the Education Outreach Programs Manager for the Texas Biomed Education Program.
+Dr. Rosemary Riggs, Director Education Outreach Programs for the Texas Biomed Education Program.
 In this role Dr. Riggs serves as the guide for the development of education theory and practice aligned programming and is the main liaison between participating school districts and Texas Biomed.
 Dr. Riggs has many years experience developing and conducting in-services and trainings for teachers.
 She works one-on-one with teachers on curriculum development, lesson planning, and adaptations of the materials.
 Dr. Riggs has a PhD in Adult, Professional, and Community Education from Texas State University.
 She has expertise in the analysis and interpretation of evaluation educational programs.
 Her 10 years of classroom teaching experience partnered with her robust academic program evaluation and development training makes her uniquely suited to lead initiatives at Texas Biomed that will serve our K-12 and greater community.

 Beatriz “Bea” Guajardo, M.Ed.